nztim/mailchimp/readme.md

 - `Mailchimp::status($listId, $emailAddress)` determines the status of a subscriber, possible responses: 'subscribed', 'unsubscribed', 'cleaned', 'pending', 'transactional' or 'not found'
 - `Mailchimp::subscribe($listId, $emailAddress, $mergeFields = [], $confirm = true)` - adds a new subscriber to the list, or updates an existing subscriber.
     - $mergeFields - optional array of merge fields
     - $confirm - optional boolean, true = double-opt-in, false = immediately subscribe (permission already obtained)
+    - This method ensures that existing subscribers are updated but not asked to reconfirm their subscription.
 - `Mailchimp::api($method, $endpoint, $data = [])` make a call directly to the API.
 The endpoint should have a leading '/' and the return value is an array.

 ### Errors